Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Only one organizer is required, but more can be listed if desired.

-Summary of forms: An LLC that plans to elect corporation tax status will need to file form CL-1.
+Summary of forms: An LLC that plans to elect corporation tax status will file form CL-1.
 If the LLC plans to be taxed like a disregarded entity (sole proprietorship or partnership), it won’t need to file this form.
 By default, single-member LLCs are taxed like a sole proprietorship, while multi-member LLCs are taxed like partnerships.

 Step 4: File the Initial Annual Report of Corporations